The Visual Pythagorean Theorem Experiment

-There are many proofs proving this is true using squares, trapezoids, and other triangles that can be found here.
+There are many proofs proving this is true using squares, trapezoids, and other triangles.

 But with all these math ideas and concepts, how are kids really grasping the idea that two sides of a triangle squared added together always equal the longer side squared?
 For the children that have more visual needs for learning, the Pythagorean theorem model can be a great experiment!

 The easiest way to visually explain the Pythagorean theorem is by the use of three squares, one square matching each side length of the triangle you’re demonstrating on.

 So a separate a square, b square, and c square are needed.
 The idea of this demonstration is that the a square and b square have the same combined area or volume as the c square.
 With these, there are two visuals you can create:

 - The paper cut-outs are the easiest way to demonstrate the proof’s origin and understanding.
 There are printables available along with video tutorials on how to go over it with children.
 Basically, the cut-up a and b squares can be matched up like a puzzle on the c square, showing that they are equal.
 This is an easier method since the materials you need are only scissors and the printed pattern, being ideal for classrooms.